sheunis/sebbatical/content/posts/post-1/index.md

 ### 17 July

 More strolling around Singapore.
-Pictures of the colourful facace of the Sri Mariamman Hindu temple.
+Pictures of the colourful facade of the Sri Mariamman Hindu temple.

 {{< img_gallery gallery_dir="/post-1/gallery-5">}}